 Over half of Maryland’s electricity still comes from carbon-spewing fossil fuels – coal, oil and natural gas.
 These dirty fuels are bad for our health, our economy, our climate, and our energy security.
 As the state that is the 3rd most vulnerable in America to sea-level rise driven by climate change, and with the worst air quality on the East Coast, we need to act now to curb our dependence on fossil fuels.
 And clean energy has already proven itself to be a powerful driver of economic development in Maryland, including job creation.

-That’s why a broad and diverse coalition of environmentalists, public health officials, business leaders, faith leaders, academics, low-income advocates and social justice advocates have come together to call on Maryland’s General Assembly to increase the state’s clean electricity standard, called the “Renewable Portfolio Standard.”
+That’s why a broad and diverse coalition of environmentalists, public health officials, business leaders, labor leaders, faith leaders, academics, low-income advocates and social justice advocates have come together to call on Maryland’s General Assembly to override the Governor’s veto to increase the state’s clean electricity standard, called the “Renewable Portfolio Standard.”

-The “Clean Energy Jobs Act” of 2016 (SB 921/HB 1106), would ensure that Maryland gets 25 percent of its electricity from clean sources like wind and solar power by 2020, while simultaneously creating the largest dedicated clean energy jobs and business development program in state history.
+The “Clean Energy Jobs Act” of 2016 (SB 921/HB 1106), would ensure that Maryland gets 25 percent of its electricity from clean sources like wind and solar power by 2020, while simultaneously creating funding opportunities for clean energy workforce training, and small minority- and women-owned clean energy businesses growth.
+Maryland’s General Assembly needs to vote for the Clean Energy Jobs Act again at the start of the 2017 legislative session to override the veto.

 Clean Power Will Move Maryland Forward